CulDeVu/culdevu.github.io/_posts/2015-12-15-flat-folding.md

 The case of n begin odd can be thrown out because, as you see, it's only true for specific angles (specific offsets epsilon from $$ a_1 $$), but the definition above states that it should be true for EVERY angle around the vertex.

-(as a side note, this is a variant of Kawasaki's Theorem, but since I came up with it independently, along with everything else described here, I'm claiming all credit for my own variant)
+(as a side note, this is a variant of something called Kawasaki's Theorem.
+I proved all of these things myself before figuring out that these things were already known.
+Oh well.)

 This is a very nice equation.
 It allows us to solve for any missing angle if one is needed, and also acts as a really simple validator.
 You can check each vertex one by one with this equation to check the simple case of correctness-by-rotating-around.
 However, that is a very simple case.
 Paths can take any form, but they all need to exhibit the property listed above, not just paths spinning around vertexes.